Sneka2006/Digital-Portfolio-/README.md

     <section id="about">
         <div class="section-content">
             <h2>About Me</h2>
-            <p>""A self-motivated learner with a passion for technology and programming.
-Proficient in C, C++, and Java, with a keen interest in expanding my skills and applying them to real-world challenges.""</p>
+            <p> "A self motivated learner with a keen interest in programming and technology.
+Skilled in C, C++, and Java, with a passion for learning and problem-solving.
+Eager to apply my knowledge in real-world applications and continuously improve my technical skills." </p>
         </div>
     </section>
     <section id="education">
         <div class="section-content">
             <h2>Education</h2>
-            <li> B.Sc Computer Science </li1>
+            <li> B.Sc Computer Science </li>
-            <li> L.R.G Government Arts and Science College for Women-Tirupur.</li2>
+            <li> L.R.G Government Arts and Science College for Women-Tirupur.</li>
-            <li> Affiliated to Bharathiyar University</li3>
+            <li> Affiliated to Bharathiyar University</li>
         </div>
     </section>
     <section id="skills">